cwcowell/cwcowell.github.io/about.md

 ---
 layout: default
-title: Chris Cowell | About
+title: Christopher Cowell, LLC | About
 ---

 # About